gaudulli/WP_Reader/README.md

 # WP_Reader
 Library to parse WordPerfect documents in the WP6x file format.

-Models a WordPerfect document in the class WP6Document, which include `fileHeader`, `indexHeader`, `indexArea[]` and `documentArea`.
+Models a WordPerfect document in the class WP6Document, which include `fileHeader`, `indexArea` and `documentArea`.
 `documentArea` consists of a list of `WPTokens` called `WPStream`, which can then be accessed.
 `WPToken` is a class that models every character and function in a WordPerfect document.

 Not all functions have been mapped.
-There are thousands of functions in the specification, and I have mapped the ones that I need for my projects.
+There are hundreds of functions in the specification, and I have mapped the ones that I need for my projects.
 The remaining unmapped functions are simply named (either with a function name or a function group name).

 Functions that have been mapped: